pleb/blog/posts/minimal-nextjs-blog-part5-miscellaneous-pages.md

 ## Showing a miscellaneous page

+I start by adding a `[slug].tsx` file to the `pages` directory.
+This file handles all the top-level routes, which for the moment, are miscellaneous pages.

-I'll start my adding my `[slug].tsx` file.
-The full path is `/pages/[slug].tsx`.
-Then I'll define my props type for a new `MiscellaneousPage` component.
+I define this props type for the soon-to-be added `MiscellaneousPage` component.

 ```ts
 interface IMiscellaneousPage {
   html: string
 }
 ```
+As you can see, the prop is very simple and only takes a string of HTML.

-Like all the other pages I've added so far, this page will have minimal content.
-Therefore, my component is rather simple - as planned.
+Like the other pages I've added so far, this page will have minimal content.
+Therefore, my component is relatively simple - as planned.

 ```tsx
 const MiscellaneousPage = (props: IMiscellaneousPage) => {